- Cover Letter Examples

 Owner and Lead Copywriter

-You could even start with a quote from a known expert in the field of interest (or simply a famous person)–and use this as a jumping-off place for the content of your letter.
-Also, using a bulleted format for the body of the letter can be eye-catching (because it’s different)–and will provide structure for seamlessly popping tailored content in/out of your letter as needed.
+Capturing the reader’s attention from the start is vital and has proven effective.
+You could even begin with a quote from a recognized expert in your desired field (or a famous figure) to set the tone for your letter.
+Additionally, using a bulleted format for the body of the letter can be eye-catching and provide structure for seamlessly adding tailored content as needed.

-Also, remember to avoid too much content (or any) content unique to the industry you’re leaving.
+Also, remember to avoid including too much content unique to the industry you’re leaving.

 Example: